Larwive/RNNLGGnet/README.md

 - Preprocessing
     - `concatenate_HOSP.py` concatenates `edf` files from the used dataset (not public).
 Can be useful as a base for other databases.
     - `edf_preprocessing.py` preprocesses `edf` files and store the results as `fif` files.
+Only useful for `visualize_fif.py`.
     - `edf_to_dat.py` preprocesses `edf` files and store results as `dat` files while distributing the files to ensure label distribution in the cross-validation groups.
+Used for training.
     - `explore.py` helps exploring the channels of each raw data file.
+Useful to verify which channels are in common.
     - `preprocess.py` contains the code to preprocess data.
 - Training
     - `cross_validation.py` is in charge of the cross-validations.
 Based from `LGGnet`'s repository.